Linaro/lava/doc/v2/naming-conventions.rst

   .. seealso:: :ref:`device_types`

 **dispatcher**
-  The dispatcher software relates to the ``lava-dispatcher`` source in git and the Debian binary package.
+  The dispatcher software relates to the ``lava_dispatcher`` module in git and the ``lava-dispatcher`` binary package in Debian.
 The dispatcher software for LAVA can be installed without the server or the scheduler and a machine configured in this way is also called a :term:`dispatcher`.
 Such machines are typically expensive, especially in a busy instance, which can have a big impact on how a LAVA lab is built.

 **dynamic data**
   The Action base class provides access to dynamic data stores which